Placeholder

 Meet three inventors shaping the future of P&G.

 At P&G, we continue to raise the bar on how we innovate and deliver superior products, packaging and experiences.
-To do so, we start with a consumer-centric approach: deeply understanding people’s needs and getting clear on the jobs to be tackled and leveraging our broad areas of expertise to design and deliver solutions that delight the people we serve and drive market growth.
+We start with a consumer-centric approach: deeply understanding consumer needs and getting clear on the jobs to be tackled and then leveraging our expertise to design and deliver solutions that delight the people we serve and drive market growth.

 From Scientific Expertise to Real-World Legacy: Meet Mark Sivik